Netflix/atlas-docs/docs/asl/ref/dist-max.md

 Compute the maximum recorded value for [timers] and [distribution summaries].
 This is a helper for aggregating by the max of the max statistic for the meter.

+A manual query would look
+like:

+@@@ atlas-stacklang
+/api/v1/graph?q=nf.cluster,foo,:eq,name,http.req.latency,:eq,:and,statistic,max,:eq,:and,:max
+@@@

+Using `:dist-max` the query is reduced to:

+@@@ atlas-stacklang
+/api/v1/graph?q=nf.cluster,foo,:eq,name,http.req.latency,:eq,:and,:dist-max
+@@@

 [timers]: ../../spectator/core/meters/timer.md
 [distribution summaries]: ../../spectator/core/meters/dist-summary.md